I am on a mission to reduce the electricity consumption of our household by at least 10% by October of next year.

 The temptation to use the tumble dryer that is the hardest part, I find, especially at this time of the year, although some households use it all year round (!).

 “Some households continue to use tumble dryers through the whole year, even in summer.
-Making more use of outdoor clothes lines could save up to 1 kWh/day/household April to October.”, Department of Energy
+Making more use of outdoor clothes lines could save up to 1 kWh/day/household April to October.”, according to a study published by the UK Department of Energy.

 The crucial thing is to make it as practical as possible for you to dry your clothes in another way.
 Buy a compact and sturdy airer you can keep by the side of your washing machine (I’ve bought a Minky) or invest in a pulley airer if you have enough space in your house for one of those.
 You could also have a retractable washing line in your bathroom for example.
 We had one in our previous flat.